Averaging lemmas and hypoellipticity: Introduction

 \subsubsection{Optimality and possible improvements}

 The optimality of \eqref{af-reg} has been discussed in \cite{Ge,Lions1,Lions2}; see also \cite{DP,JP,JV}.
 Nevertheless, there is still room for improving averaging lemmas when additional information about solutions is known.
 It has been noticed in \cite{GG,JP,Bouchut,AM1} that assuming extra regularity for solutions in velocity gives better regularity than \eqref{af-reg}.
 This observation has led to improvements of the regularizing effect for assorted kinetic formulations; see \cite{Pe,JP}.
-Some sharpness of gain of the number of derivatives on this aspect was presented in \cite{DLW}, while there is potential for improving integrability by taking more integrability of solutions into account.
+Some sharpness of gain of the number of derivatives on this aspect was presented in \cite{DLW}.
+Moreover, incorporating stronger integrability properties of the solutions may lead to further improvements.
 By delving into the dual exponents of integrability between the functions $f$ and $g$ in \eqref{KE}, we can leverage the duality assumption to enhance the result to some extent.